 Digital Mammography – Since its inception 35 years ago, we use this technologically advanced, low radiation X-ray test to identify any abnormalities in your breast tissue.
 For routine screenings, we recommend having annual mammograms at 40, or earlier if you have a family history of breast cancer.

 Magnetic Resonance Imaging (MRI) – If you are identified as high-risk, we often use MRI , which can be very effective for early detection of breast cancer.
 We have a number of ways of identifying if you are at high-risk, including genetic testing and an evaluation of your family and clinical treatment history.

-Automated Whole Breast Ultrasound – If you're one of the more than 40% of women with very dense breast tissue, we may recommend this special screening, in addition to your standard mammogram, to help us find small cancers that a mammography might miss.
-As the only provider in Contra Costa and Alameda counties to offer this technology, we're committed to finding breast cancer early, when it's small and easier to treat.
+Screening Breast Ultrasound – If you're one of the more than 40% of women with very dense breast tissue, we may recommend this special screening, in addition to your standard mammogram, to help us find small cancers that a mammography might miss.
+This is not a replacement for screening mammography alone.
+Our goal is to find cancers earlier when they are smaller and easier to treat.

 Genetic Counseling & Testing – If someone in your family was diagnosed with breast cancer before menopause, or you have had at least two family members with either 1) breast and ovarian cancer or 2) the same kind of any cancer, you should speak with your doctor about our genetic counseling and testing program.

 A genetic counselor will get your detailed family history and, if appropriate, may recommend a genetic blood test to find out if you are at a higher risk for developing hereditary breast cancer, which accounts for 5-10% of all breast cancers.
 If you are, we will discuss risk prevention options to minimize your chances of getting breast cancer.